 3. How could it help to reduce the number of road accidents involving pedestrians?
 40% responded that there is a need to promote early education for road safety; 40% of them said that we need more passages of audible and visual pedestrians and 20% of them said that the number of cars involved in traffic should be lower.

-We wanted to create various materials (posters, posters, flyers) with information about traffic rules so they can not feel unsteady on their way to school.
-We taught the children about safety on the streets, at school, at home and at play!
+We wanted to create various materials (posters, posters, flyers) with information about traffic rules so they can feel safer on their way to school.
+We taught the children about safety on the streets, at school, at home and while playing!

 The contemporary world, besides countless possibilities for development, also brings many dangers, the level of which until recently was completely different.
-It is important for them to be safe on the road to school, in the school, at home or at play.
-Parents, teachers, teachers, and various institutions, such as the Police, strive to protect students in every situation.
+It is important for them to be safe on the road to school, in the school, at home or while playing.
+Parents, teachers and various institutions, such as the Police, strive to protect students in every situation.
 An important element of these actions is to educate children so that they are aware of the potential dangers, learn how to avoid them and how to proceed with their occurrence.